mercure-imaging/mercure-pyapetnet/README.md

 <br>

 ### Selecting different trained models
 By default the module will select the pyapetnet **S2_osem_b10_fdg_pe2i** trained model.
-Other models can be selected easily in the processing module 'Settings' tab as show in the screenshot below.
+Other models can be selected easily in the processing module 'Settings' tab as shown in the screenshot below.
+The series description of the output DICOM files can also be set.
+Current settings available with default values are listed below.

+"trained_model": "S2_osem_b10_fdg_pe2i"

+"series_desc": "Bowsher_"

+"series_suffix":"DEFAULT"

 <br>
 <br>